satyagraha/logviewer/README.md

 - Copy the URL in the _Git Read-Only_ entry field at the top of this web page to the clipboard
 - Change working directory to an appropriate location for the checkout, then execute: `git clone url`
 - Change working directory to the newly created _logviewer_ subdirectory
+- Edit the file `logviewer-common/src/main/resources/LogConfigDefault.properties` to adjust log directory if required
 - Ensure you have environment variable `JAVA_HOME` set to reference a Java 6 JDK (not JRE), e.g. on Windows:
  - `set JAVA_HOME=C:\Program Files\Java\jdk1.6.0_35`
 - Build the complete system thus: